 Step 6 – Upscaling Resolution & Additional Options

-Press F1 to suspend the game and go back to the RetroArch menu, you will find here lots of useful tools and features, such as save states, control options, video shaders, and emulator options.
+Press F1 to suspend the game and go back to the RetroArch menu, you will find here lots of useful tools and features, such as save states, control options, shaders, and emulator options.

 Since this is emulation, we can benefit from increasing things such as the render resolution and anti-aliasing in the games.